Linda McCartney

-Linda Louise McCartney, Lady McCartney (née Eastman; September 24, 1941 – April 17, 1998) was an American photographer, musician, animal rights activist, vegetarian cookbook author and advocate, and entrepreneur.
-She was the keyboardist in the band Wings, which also featured her husband, Paul McCartney, a former member of the Beatles.
+Linda Louise, Lady McCartney (née Eastman; September 24, 1941 – April 17, 1998) was an American photographer, musician, cookbook author, and activist.
+She was the keyboardist and harmony vocalist in the band Wings that also featured her husband, Paul McCartney of the Beatles.

 Beginning in the mid-1960s, Linda began a career as a photographer, landing with Town & Country, where she soon gained assignments to photograph various musicians and entertainers.
-By the late 1960s, she was a regular fixture at the Fillmore East, a New York concert venue, where she became the unofficial house photographer, photographing numerous performances at the legendary club, and was the first woman to have a photograph on the cover of the influential music journal Rolling Stone.
+By the late 1960s, she was a regular fixture at the Fillmore East, a New York concert venue, where she became the unofficial house photographer capturing numerous performances at the legendary club, and was the first woman to have a photograph on the cover of the influential music magazine Rolling Stone.
 Her photographs were displayed in galleries and museums such as the Victoria and Albert Museum, and were collected in several books.

 Linda had been learning to play keyboards from her husband, and after the 1970 breakup of the Beatles, Paul and Linda recorded the album Ram together, and they formed the band Wings in 1971.
 She continued to play alongside Paul following Wings' breakup in 1981 up until The New World Tour in 1993.

-She was a vocal animal rights activist and wrote and published several vegetarian cookbooks.
+She was an animal rights activist.
+Linda's Kitchen: Simple and Inspiring Recipes for Meatless Meals, the second of her two vegetarian cookbooks, was nominated for a James Beard Award in 1996.
 She also founded the vegetarian Linda McCartney Foods company with her husband.

-In 1995, she was diagnosed with breast cancer and died from the disease three years later at the age of 56.
+In 1995, Linda was diagnosed with breast cancer.
+She died from the disease three years later, at the age of 56.

 Early years

-Linda McCartney was born Linda Louise Eastman in Scarsdale, New York, on September 24, 1941.
+Linda McCartney was born Linda Louise Eastman in Manhattan, New York, on September 24, 1941.
 She had one older brother named John, and two younger sisters named Laura and Louise Jr. Her mother, Louise Sara Eastman (née Lindner), was from a German-Jewish family.
 Her maternal grandfather was Max J. Lindner, founder of the Lindner Company clothing store in Cleveland, Ohio.
-Her father, Lee Eastman, was born Leopold Vail Epstein and was the son of Russian-Jewish immigrants.
+Her father, Lee Eastman (born Leopold Vail Epstein), was the son of Belarusian-Jewish immigrants Louis and Stella (Shkolnick) Epstein from Gomel.
 His sister Rose Frisch became a noted scientist who worked on women's fertility and population studies.
 Her father practiced entertainment law in New York and counted among his famous clients Harold Arlen, Tommy Dorsey, Willem de Kooning, Jack Lawrence, and Mark Rothko.
-At Eastman's request, Lawrence wrote the song "Linda" when she was four years old.
-It was recorded by Buddy Clark in 1947 and went to No. 1 on the charts, and was recorded again in 1963 by duo Jan and Dean.
+At Eastman's request, Lawrence wrote the song "Linda" when she was one year old.
+It was recorded by Buddy Clark in 1947 and went to No. 2 on the Billboard Best Sellers chart, and was recorded again in 1963 by duo Jan and Dean.